-Tax Representative Service & Pension Refund
+Tax Representative Service & Pension Refund (We no longer assist)

 TechnologyProject ManagementRecruit & OutsourceTranslation Tax Back Service

-Approximately 5 minutes of work can mean hundreds of thousands of yen!
+5 minutes of work can mean hundreds of thousands of yen!
 Let us help you claim what is yours.

-Expatriates who left jobs in Japan after 1994 may be eligible for a lump-sum withdrawal payment from the national insurance program.
 The lump-sum withdrawal payment is subject to a Japanese income tax of 20%, but that too may be reclaimed by utilizing our Pension Refund Filing Service.
-We are very sorry, however there is a 5 year statute of limitation to claim this tax refund.
+Even though there is a 5 year statute of limitation to claim this tax refund we have been lucky.
+Let us try.
 If you have received payment after 1999 we can still help you.

 There are three sections to this file.
 Please read all parts carefully,